Table of contents:

 All departments have their own chemical advisor (kemikalieombud) who makes sure the chemicals are registered, stored and handled in the right way.
 Any questions, talk to your chemical advisor.

-- All chemicals are purchased by appointed purchaser of chemicals at the department, and registered in the KLARA system.
+- All chemicals are purchased by appointed purchaser of chemicals at your programme, and registered in the KLARA system.

 - You can add the link to the chemical database KLARA in your "Systems" menu at Medarbetarportalen for quicker access.